 Type I or Type II devices

-The vessel operator must secure each device in a manner which prevents discharge of treated or untreated sewage.
+Vessels with these MSDs must secure each device in a manner which prevents discharge of treated or untreated sewage while in the NDZ, following the reqirements of 33 C.F.R.
+Part 159.7(b).
 Acceptable methods of securing the device include:

-- Closing the seacock and removing the handle;
+- Closing the seacock and removing the handle

-- Padlocking the seacock in the closed position;
+- Padlocking the seacock in the closed position

-- Locking the door to the space enclosing the toilets with a padlock or door handle key lock.
+- Locking the door to the space enclosing the toilets with a padlock or door handle key lock

 Without installed toilets